Mojo-Numerics-and-Algorithms-group/NuMojo/docs/readthedocs/docs/autodocs/core/ndshape.md

 ```
 Summary

-Check if two arrayshapes have identical dimensions.
+Check if two shapes are identical.

 Args: